Patricia Karvelas: ABC

 Karvelas joined the ABC in 2015.
 She presented Radio National's program RN Drive from January 2015 to 2021 and hosted Afternoon Briefing, a national affairs television program on the ABC News channel, from 2018 to 2021.
 She has also co-hosted a weekly political podcast, The Party Room, with Fran Kelly since April 2016.
 In 2018, she commenced as host of the weekly interview-based national affairs program National Wrap.

-In 2019, Karvelas conducted a bizarre interview with Deputy Prime Minister Barnaby Joyce who tried to pin the blame on the Queensland Labor government for a controversial $80 million water buyback scheme by simply repeating "Labor, Labor, Labor, Labor" several times.
+In 2019, Karvelas conducted an interview with Deputy Prime Minister Barnaby Joyce who tried to pin the blame on the Queensland Labor government for a controversial $80 million water buyback scheme by simply repeating "Labor, Labor, Labor, Labor" several times.

 In 2019 and 2020, she spoke at WOMADelaide.

 In November 2021, ABC announced that Karvelas would host RN Breakfast on ABC Radio National replacing Fran Kelly.

-Since mid-2023, Karvelas has been hosting Q+A.
+From mid-2023, Karvelas was the host of discussion panel program Q+A, until the show was cancelled in June 2025.

 In November 2024, it was announced that Karvelas would leave RN Breakfast to take up other cross-platform roles within the ABC from January 2025.

 In January 2025, Karvelas returned to host Afternoon Briefing on the ABC News channel.